deepcurator/DCC/src/code2graph/README.md

 ```
 ## Download RDF Dataset

-You can download the RDF graphs and triples generated on TensorFlow papers scraped from Paperswithcode website here: [dataset](https://osf.io/zrusg/?view_only=f6ed10613af94c6d8050796a30f1568b).
+You can download the RDF graphs and triples generated on TensorFlow papers scraped from Paperswithcode website [here](https://osf.io/zrusg/?view_only=f6ed10613af94c6d8050796a30f1568b).

 ## Usage Examples
 ### Running Computation-Based Approach